oshied/directord/docs/installation.md

 > An example inventory can be found under `tools/ansible-inventory.yaml`.

-With the inventory created, run the bootstrap playbook from the **tools** directordy.
+With the inventory created, run the bootstrap playbook from the **tools** directory.

 ``` shell
 $ ansible-playbook --inventory ~/directord-inventory.yaml tools/ansible-bootstap-playbook.yaml